-Representatives of the “Stagones” team share with us their experience following their bold decision to leave behind the familiar setting of the city and begin anew in the unfamiliar terrain of the countryside.
+Andreas Papachristou, representing the “Stagones” team, described how they experienced the transition from the familiar and organized setting of the city to the unfamiliar terrain of the countryside.
+“A beginning means that you recognize something you wish to leave behind and that you see what is authentic, true within you,” said Mr. Papachristou during the discussion.
 Guided by their love of nature and their growing concerns about the urban lifestyle, “Stagones” built homes made of clay, sand, straw and water, in a village near Evia, setting the foundation for a new reality, with new expectations and dreams for a better tomorrow.

-The discussion will be moderated by journalist Anna-Kynthia Bousdoukou.
+The discussion between the speakers and the audience was moderated by Anna-Kynthia Bousdoukou.